GriffinPlus/dotnet-libs-common/README.md

 - `Immutability`: Utility class that assists with determining whether a type is immutable.
 It analyses types on its own, but supports overriding by annotating types with the `[Immutable]` attribute.
 Alternatively types can be declared immutable using `AddImmutableType<T>()`.
 - `ObjectPool<T>`: A simple thread-safe implementation of an object pool that allows re-using objects.
 - `RegexHelpers`: Helper methods providing common functionality when pattern matching is required.
+- `TypeDecomposer`: Utility class that assists with decomposing types to generic type definitions and non-generic types.

 Extension methods for common types